Alpenglow Ski Mountaineering History Project Home

 Walt participated in the 1947 ski ascent of Whitehorse Mountain (mtneer-a-1947-p12a).
 He said lots of people had been up the peak, but he didn't know about ski ascents.
 They just followed the summer climbing route, using skis to the top.
 "This was where I very nearly skewered myself with my ice axe," he recalled.
 He was skiing unroped with his ice axe in hand (for self arrest) rather than his poles, which were strapped to his pack.
 He caught an edge and did a somersault.
 "The ice axe hit the snow first, but it hit point first, so it didn't go through me," he said.
 The slope was steep and he recalled doing 10 or 12 somersaults in a row, "but I didn't lose my ice axe," he remembered.

 Walt recalled once skiing into a cabin at Tomyhoi Peak, near Mt Baker ski area.
 He also said that Jack Hossack was a very active ski tourer in the early days, and very strong.
 He was fast going up the mountains and few people could keep up with him.

 They organized a half-dozen trips to Corral Pass, mainly because there was a road up there.
 "As we found out later, there was a good way to get up there because there was deficient snow," said Walt.
 The base of Crystal Mountain is at the same elevation as Cayuse Pass, but gets only 40% as much snow.
 Corral Pass gets less than that.
 Corral Pass proved unfeasible, so the group started looking farther up Silver Creek.
-Walt recalled driving up a crude road with Dave Newton, who later became PNSA president, to what is now the Crystal Mountain base area.
+Walt recalled driving up a crude road with Dave Newton, a mechanical engineer who later became PNSA president, to what is now the Crystal Mountain base area.
 They looked around and said, "This is the place."
 Dave Newton accompanied Walt on many subsequent scouting trips.

 Return to the Alpenglow Ski Mountaineering History Project home page